Refresco CEO: Cott acquisition not defense against private equity interest

 1 Min Read

-AMSTERDAM, July 25 (Reuters) - Refresco's $1.25 billion acquisition of Canadian bottler Cott is in "no way" a defensive move aimed against protecting it from private equity buyers, the Netherlands-based company said on Tuesday.
+AMSTERDAM (Reuters) - Refresco's $1.25 billion acquisition of Canadian bottler Cott (BCB.TO) is in "no way" a defensive move aimed against protecting it from private equity buyers, the Netherlands-based company said on Tuesday.

 Refresco Chief Executive Hans Roelofs said the deal will add 29 production sites, 19 of them in the United States, making it the largest bottler there and in Britain.